ktownsend-personal/RetroPhone/README.md

 * dialing any 7-digit number will play ring or busy sound depending on first digit even or odd (temporary demo until far enough along to establish calls between two devices)

 ## Next Steps
-* persisted settings to survive reboot and flashing
 * add filter to block 20Hz ring signal from SLIC's audio out line (mostly to keep it off my external speaker when it's ringing)
 * call progress recorded messages
   * need more recordings, maybe need to use MicroSD for storage, but that might be too slow to read from